 More information about Stockenfelser Geisterbräu

-For years, the dark special beer of Brauhaus Nittenau has been impressing the palates of pampered beer drinkers with its finely tuned brewing malt blend and harmoniously balanced full-bodiedness right from the start.
+The dark specialty beer from Brauhaus Nittenau has been impressing the palates of discerning beer drinkers for years with its finely balanced brewing malt blend and harmoniously balanced full-bodied taste.

-The shiny black-red color immediately invites drinking and attentive consumers have long reported the spirit slumbering in the brew which loosens the tongue and stimulates free conversation.
+The shiny black-red color immediately invites you to drink it and attentive consumers have long reported that the spirit slumbering in the brew loosens the tongue and encourages free conversation.

-As the beer of the well-known, traditional "ghost walk" of the Nittenau Theater and Festival Association, it is reminiscent of the ghost legend of the Stockenfels castle ruins, where, according to legend, all deceased brewers, innkeepers and waiters who ever poured beer must eke out an existence as a ghost.
+As the beer of the well-known, traditional "ghost walk" of the Nittenau theater and festival association, it is reminiscent of the ghost legend of the Stockenfels castle ruins, where, according to legend, all deceased brewers, innkeepers and waiters who have ever poured beer must eke out an existence as ghosts.

 Brewery Nittenau